StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     -rw-rw-r-- 1 swingett swingett   17 Jul 15 16:35 file2.txt
     -rw-rw-r-- 1 swingett swingett   37 Jul 15 16:34 file3.txt

 It is possible to abbreviate some flags (when the abbreviation does not create ambiguity).
 For example, the flag `--human-readable` can be abbreviated to `-h`.
-Furthermore, such single-character flags can be combined to reduce typing: `ls -l -h` is equivalent to ls -lh
+Furthermore, such single-character flags can be combined to reduce typing: `ls -l -h` is equivalent to `ls -lh`.

 #### Options
-In contrast, Linux commands may take options which are similar to flags, but take values.
+In contrast, Linux commands may take options, which are similar to flags, but take values.

     ls -l --sort=size
     total 12